Tran-Nguyen-26/Tran-Nguyen-26/README.md

 # 👋 Hi, I'm Tran Nguyen

 Welcome to my GitHub profile!
-I'm a dedicated **Backend Developer** specializing in **Java** and **Spring Boot**, focused on building scalable, secure, and high-performance web applications.
+I'm an aspiring **Backend Developer** with a strong interest in building scalable and secure web applications using **Java** and **Spring Boot**.

 ## 🚀 About Me

-- 💻 I work primarily with **Java** and the **Spring ecosystem** (Spring Boot, Spring Security, Spring Data)
+- 💻 I'm currently learning and working with **Java** and the **Spring ecosystem** (Spring Boot, Spring Security, Spring Data)
-- 🔐 I'm passionate about designing robust APIs, implementing authentication & authorization, and optimizing backend performance
+- 🔐 I'm passionate about backend architecture, API design, and authentication systems
-- 🧠 I enjoy solving complex problems and writing clean, maintainable code
+- 📚 I love exploring new technologies and applying them to real-world projects
-- 📚 Constantly learning and experimenting with new backend technologies and architectural patterns
+- ✨ Writing clean, maintainable code and understanding system design are my top priorities

 ## 🧰 Tech Stack